 Have them draw a picture of what happened in a book you read.
 Encourage them to label the picture using "kid" spelling.
 If possible, have them write a sentence about what you read.

-In Math our focus standards are:
+In Math our focus standards continue to be:

 MAFS.K.G.1.1- Describe objects in the environment using names of shapes, and describe the relative positions of these objects using terms such as above, below, beside, in front of, behind, and next to.